 Upon arrival at the meeting point, our representative will give some instructions, a torch (everything takes place in the dark) and then you will start your journey.
 As you listen to the audio recording you will do everything by yourself at a comfortable pace – open the doors, turn on the devices and explore the exhibits.
 After completing the independent visit and going outside, our representative will answer any questions you may have.

-To arrange a visit please call +370 684 59 818 or fill out the form below and we will contact you.
+To arrange a private tour, please call +370 684 59 818 or press the button below to book online.

 We offer rental of the shelter for a short time.
 Some ideas for what you can do: